Internet for Nova Scotia Initiative

 Excellent progress has been made as the original goal of 95% coverage has been surpassed.
 To date, we currently have approximately close to 100% coverage with access to connections continuing to happen regularly.
 With the Satellite Internet Service Rebate, access is available to close to 100% of Nova Scotians.

-The types and volume of make ready work – which can include such items as pole inspection/replacements, additional tree trimming and permits to access areas - can vary and take additional time for all of the pieces to come together.
+While most projects are complete or substantially complete, remaining project areas shifted into 2025.
+These remaining areas are often more geographically challenging, requiring additional make ready work such as pole inspection/replacements, additional tree trimming and permits to access areas – such items can vary and take additional time for all of the pieces to come together.
 There are also seasonal impacts such as weight restrictions on some roads and woodpeckers that damage poles.

 Build Nova Scotia continues to work closely with all partners to mitigate challenges in the project delivery wherever possible.